 Brooklyn

-When someone is aiming for the pocket (see Pocket) and the ball rolls past the pin and ends up hitting the opposite side of ‘the pocket’.
-This happens fairly often but is called a ‘Jersey’ in the New York area or a ‘Windsor’ in the Metro Detroit area.
+When someone is aiming for the pocket (see Pocket) and, the ball rolls past the pin and ends up hitting the opposite side of ‘the pocket’.
+This happens often but is called a ‘Jersey’ in the New York area or a ‘Windsor’ in the Metro Detroit area.

 Bumpers

-Another word for the rails or barriers that stop the ball going into the gutters, is mainly used for beginners and children.
+Another word for the rails or barriers that stop the ball from entering the gutters is mainly used for beginners and children.

 Burn